 There were several times in the early days of the ministry when it appeared that it might not become established.
 But Ted and others persevered, learning from mistakes and challenges that arose.
-Today more than 21,000 households from all fifty states and several foreign countries are actively sharing health care needs of more than $5 million each month.
+Today more than 64,000 households (more than 210,000 people) from all 50 states and several foreign countries, are actively sharing health care needs of more than $23 million each month.
 In a time of rapidly increasing health care costs, we continue to be amazed at how low the monthly share has been, and realize that it is not because of our wisdom, but God’s blessing.

 The story of how the ministry has grown is a testimony to God’s faithfulness in working through His people both before and since the first members joined many years ago.